• Skip to primary navigation

 1. Position a rack in the middle of the oven and preheat the oven to 350°F (180°C).
 Butter an 8×8 inch baking pan and line with parchment paper.

 2. Using a stand mixer: In the bowl of a stand mixer fitted with a paddle attachment, mix the flour, oats, granulated and brown sugars, baking soda, salt, and cinnamon on medium-low speed to combine.
 Add the butter and mix until a dry, crumbly mixture forms, about 3 minutes.
 Add the egg and mix until the egg is fully incorporated and the mixture has a wet, coarse sand appearance, about 2 minutes.
 By hand: In a large bowl, whisk together the flour, oats, granulated and brown sugars, baking soda, and salt.
-Add the butter, and using your hands or a pastry blender (affiliate link), break up the butter in the mixture until a dry, crumbly mixture forms, about 8 minutes.
+Add the butter, and using your hands or a pastry blender, break up the butter in the mixture until a dry, crumbly mixture forms, about 8 minutes.
 Add the egg, and mix using a wooden spoon until the egg is fully incorporated and the mixture has a wet, coarse sand appearance, about 2 minutes.

 3. Reserve 1 cup plus 2 tablespoons (150g) of the flour mixture for the topping.
 Press the rest of the flour mixture into the bottom of the prepared pan.
 Bake for 10 minutes.
 Prepare the jam while the crust is baking.